5 Steps To Resign With Grace

 Once your resignation letter is prepared, schedule a meeting with your supervisor to discuss your decision.

-Ensure that you are not having a faceless meeting.
 Ideally, have a face-to-face meeting with your supervisor.
 If this is not possible, arrange for an online video call instead.

 While email or phone communication may seem convenient, a face-to-face meeting adds a personal touch and demonstrates your commitment to professionalism.
 Do choose a conducive time and setting for the conversation to ensure privacy and minimal distractions, allowing for a productive, uninterrupted discussion.

-How to Tell your Boss that you want to resign?
+How to Tell Your Boss that you Want To Resign?

 Approach the resignation conversation professionally.
 You could begin by sincerely expressing your appreciation for the opportunities provided by your organisation.
 Clearly communicate your decision to resign, maintaining a respectful and calm demeanour throughout the conversation.
 Highlight specific achievements or areas of growth during your tenure, emphasising your gratitude for the valuable experiences gained.